BhuvneshSalwan/FacebookBulkAudienceCreator/readme.md

 The Code is used to Create Audiences on Facebook.
 The Type of the Audience Created is Website and Page Engagement.

+The Version of the Code is : v4.1

+The Difference from Code Version v4.0

+1. Changed the location of adding data to BQ from bottom to below the for Loop.

 The Version of the Code is : v4.0

 The Difference from Code Version v3.0